viewing Apigee X documentation.

 See also Apigee architecture overview.

-In many scenarios, the topology described above is overly simple, because the VPC network is part of a single Google Cloud project, and many organizations want to follow best practices around resource hierarchies and separate their infrastructure into multiple projects.
+In many scenarios, the topology described above is overly simple, because the VPC network is part of a single Google Cloud project, and many organizations want to follow best practices for resource hierarchies and separate their infrastructure into multiple projects.
 Imagine a network topology where we have the Apigee X tenant project peered to a VPC network as before, but have internal backends located in another project's VPC.
 As shown in this diagram:

 If you peer the your Apigee VPC to the Backend VPC, as shown in the diagram, then the backend can be reached from the your Apigee VPC network and vice versa, because network peering is symmetric.
 The Apigee X tenant project, however, can only communicate with the Apigee VPC, as the peering is not transitive, as described in the VPC peering documentation.
 To make it work, you could deploy additional proxies in your Apigee VPC to forward traffic across the peering link to the backend VPC; however, this approach adds additional operational overhead and maintenance.